nicolsen/ME759-2020/general/hw_repos.md

 Starting with HW02, code files should be submitted via your ME759 git repository.
 Things that are not code or scripts should be submitted on Canvas.

 ### Create an Account
 Before we can make a repo for you, you will have to log in and create an account on the GitLab instance running on euler.
-You need to be on the engineering network in order to login.
+You need to be on the UW Madison network in order to login.

-If you are logging in from somewhere other than campus you should set up an [Engineering VPN](https://kb.wisc.edu/cae/84859).
-This requires a CAE account; use your CAE credentials to log in to the VPN.
-If you are unable to access the VPN with your CAE account, try [this](https://kb.wisc.edu/cae/page.php?id=23424).
-If you still cannot access the VPN, contact the [helpdesk](https://www.cae.wisc.edu/helpdesk/).
+If you are logging in from somewhere other than campus you should set up an [WiscVPN](https://kb.wisc.edu/helpdesk/page.php?id=68164).
+If you cannot access the VPN, contact the [helpdesk](https://it.wisc.edu/services/help-desk/).

-Once you are connected to the network, you can access the GitLab instance by opening [https://newton.msvc.wisc.edu:9443/](https://newton.msvc.wisc.edu:9443/) in a browser.
+Once you are connected to the network, you can access the GitLab instance by opening [https://euler.wacc.wisc.edu](https://euler.wacc.wisc.edu) in a browser.
 Log in with your euler credentials and finish creating your profile.

 After the first assignment is due, we will create a repo for each student who has logged in.